MAAP-Project/maap-eclipseche-ops/setup-commands-v7-microk8s.md

 # Add the following setting to ensure http requests are signed
 #  - --default-ssl-certificate=default/default-tls-secret

+kubectl edit ingress
+# Add the following annotation to ensure that *all* http requests are forwarded to https
+# nginx.ingress.kubernetes.io/force-ssl-redirect: "true"

 # DONE!

 # To completely reset the system (you probably don't need this):